-(All species not listed, except shad and species of special concern I and/or II (see page 11), have no daily or minimum size limits) (C)

-- A. Release of paddlefish, trout, striped bass and/or striped bass hybrids caught and placed on a stringer, in a livewell, or otherwise held in possession is prohibited, statewide (no culling). - B. Alligator gar may be caught by use of rod and reel, trotline, and throwline.
+- (All species not listed, except shad and species of special concern I and/or II (E), have no daily or minimum size limits) (C) - A. Release of paddlefish, trout, striped bass and/or striped bass hybrids caught and placed on a stringer, in a livewell, or otherwise held in possession is prohibited, statewide (no culling). - B. Alligator gar may be caught by use of rod and reel, trotline, and throwline.
 Alligator gar taken by bow and arrow, gigs, spears, or spearguns cannot be released.
 Alligator gar caught and placed on a stringer cannot be released (a practice called culling).
-Harvest must be reported to the Wildlife Department (580) 924-4087. - C. It is unlawful to take or possess more than 25 nongame bait fish in rivers or streams, except for shad, of which 200 may be taken or possessed. - D. For noodling limits, see page 8.
+Harvest must be reported to the Wildlife Department (580) 924-4087. - C. It is unlawful to take or possess more than 25 nongame bait fish in rivers or streams, except for shad, of which 200 may be taken or possessed. - D. For noodling limits, see page 8. - E. Daily limit is 1 for any fish species of special concern in category I or II, which includes alligator gar, black buffalo, shovelnose sturgeon (see Title 800:25-19-6).
+Such harvest must be reported to the Wildlife Department.

 Some areas have different regulations.
-See Appendix, "Special Area Regulations" for daily and size limits on specific areas.
+See "Public Fishing Waters" special regulations for daily and size limits on specific areas.